elatov/puppet/docker/README.md

 #### `dm_loopdatasize`

-Specifies the size to use when creating the loopback file for the data device which is used for the thin pool.
+Specifies the size to use when creating the loop back file for the data device which is used for the thin pool.

 Default size is `100G`.

 #### `dm_loopmetadatasize`

-Specifies the size to use when creating the loopback file for the metadata device which is used for the thin pool.
+Specifies the size to use when creating the loop back file for the meta data device which is used for the thin pool.

 Default size is `2G`.